Bridging Worlds:

 Foundations of the Bridge

-This opening phase establishes the ethical, trauma-informed, and relational foundations of facilitation.
-Participants explore safety, energetic boundaries, and embodied presence, developing the inner capacity required to hold others through transformation.
+This opening phase establishes the ethical, trauma-informed, relational, and culturally aware foundations of facilitation.
+Participants explore safety, boundaries, and embodied presence, alongside the responsibilities inherent in working across different cultural and healing traditions..
 This phase lays the groundwork for the in-person immersion and the applied work that follows.

 Peru immersion

 Midway through the programme, participants gather for a residential immersion in Peru’s Sacred Valley.
-This phase integrates guided ceremonial work with trauma-informed preparation, embodied and relational practice, and structured integration support.
+This phase integrates guided ceremonial work, held in respectful collaboration with local traditions, alongside trauma-informed preparation, embodied and relational practice, and structured integration support.
+Ceremonies are held by ceremonial leaders working in their own lineages and traditions, offering participants the opportunity to experience and learn from distinct approaches to ceremony and facilitation.

 Integration and applied practice

-The final phase supports participants to integrate learning and experience into their personal lives and professional contexts.
-Emphasis is placed on discernment, ethical application, and ongoing relationship with practice beyond the training itself.
+The final phase supports participants to integrate their learning and experience into their personal lives and professional contexts.
+Emphasis is placed on discernment, ethical application, and the ongoing relationship with practice beyond the training itself.
+Integration is held as a relational process, with space for reflection, dialogue, and continued learning within the group as participants begin to apply this work in their own contexts.

 PHASE I: FOUNDATIONS OF THE BRIDGE